 Attaching a whole album of images, however, can get out of hand very quickly.

-Since most email providers offer very limited file attachment capability, your best option is to use cloud storage as a medium or create a compressed archive.
+Since most email providers offer minimal file attachment capability, your best option is to use cloud storage as a medium or create a compressed archive.

 Emailing Compressed Archives